Hypnotherapy for Overcoming Phobias

 - Biological and temperament factors: genetic vulnerability and heightened sensitivity to threat.

-Prevalence note: Anxiety disorders are common—nearly 1 in 5 U.S. adults experience an anxiety disorder in a given year—so you are not alone.
+Prevalence note: Anxiety disorders are common.
+Nearly 1 in 5 U.S. adults experience an anxiety disorder each year.
+You are not alone.
 (See [NIMH on Anxiety Disorders]).)

 How Hypnosis Works: Principles Relevant to Overcoming Phobias